 What's the difference between Retin A and Retinol?

 Retin-A is a prescription-only tretinoin cream.
 Tretinoin is another name for retinoic acid.

 Retin-A products are stronger than the average retinol cream.
 The extra strength is known to assist with blemishes, reduction in wrinkles, boosted skin elasticity—but also major side effects.
 Due to its strength, Retin-A can cause itching, scaling, burning, peeling, and extreme redness when using the medication.

 Retinol, on the other hand, is known to assist with wrinkles, hyperpigmentation, dark spots and of course, cell turnover, without the side effects.

-We took our own Retinol Plus Perfecting Infusion to the next level by formulating it with Hyaluronic Acid, a known moisture binder, eliminating the worry of irritation and redness.
-The addition of HA helps skin stay hydrated and glowing without irritation.
-While results aren't as quick as Retin-A, averaging about three months, they're worth the wait!
+We took our own Retinol Plus Perfecting Infusion to the next level by formulating it with moisture binders, eliminating the worry of irritation and redness.
+The addition of moisture binders helps skin stay hydrated and glowing without irritation.
+While results aren't as quick as Retin-A, averaging about 2-3 months, they're worth the wait!
 If you've got sensitive skin, retinol is a milder--yet equally effective--alternative to Retin-A. Remember to use your Retinols at night and use a moisturizer with SPF during the day.

 For more information on the benefits and warnings about Retinol in your skincare routine, read this article by Brandith Irwin, MD, a board-certified dermatologist.